Skip to content

 Alfred Nobel is best known for inventing dynamite and establishing the Nobel Prizes, which honor outstanding contributions to humanity in fields like peace, science, and literature.

-2. Why did Alfred Nobel create the Nobel Prizes?
+2. Why did Alfred Nobel create the Nobel Prize?

-Nobel created the prizes after reading an obituary criticizing his dynamite invention.
+Nobel created the prize after reading an obituary criticizing his dynamite invention.
 He wanted to leave a positive legacy and reward those who contributed to the betterment of humanity.

 3. What fields are recognized by the Nobel Prizes?